diem/reference-wallet/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for sending a PR.
-We appreciate your help improving the Libra Reference Wallet project.
+We appreciate your help improving the Diem Reference Wallet project.
 -->

 ## Motivation